OctopusDeploy/docs/src/pages/docs/infrastructure/workers/kubernetes-worker/index.md

 :::div{.info}
 The Kubernetes worker is in EAP, It may not cover every scenario immediately, but it is still maturing.
-Your feedback will help drive its direction, so please reach out to our [community slack](https://octopususergroup.slack.com/archives/CBQ3FPQAH).
+Your feedback will help drive its direction, so please post your thoughts and experiences in our [community slack](https://octopususergroup.slack.com/archives/CBQ3FPQAH).
 :::

 The Octopus Web portal provides a wizard which constructs guides you through the creation of a Helm installation command